Quality of Life

 Close Proximity to Medical Facilities

-Anchored by Texas Health Presbyterian Hospital Flower Mound and Continuum Rehabilitation Hospital of North Texas, the Town of Flower Mound is becoming an established medical destination.
-Additional specialty medical services such as Texas Oncology and Orthopedic Associates have recently located in Flower Mound in response to ancillary medical office development.
+Anchored by Texas Health Presbyterian Hospital Flower Mound, the Town of Flower Mound is becoming an established medical destination.
+Additional specialty medical services, such as Texas Oncology and Orthopedic Associates, have recently located in Flower Mound in response to ancillary medical office development.
 More medical office development is currently under construction, which will bring specialties such as cardiology, plastic surgery, pediatrics, optometry and a women’s imaging center to Flower Mound.

 Parks & Recreation

 The Town itself is a picturesque gem featuring rolling hills topography, nestled between Lakes Grapevine and Lewisville.
 Flower Mound takes pride in its ability to offer a large variety of recreational options for its residents.
-The Town has more than 30 miles of multi-purpose trails, 680 acres of park land, 11 miles of equestrian trails, and 26 miles of unpaved hike and bike trails.
-The Town received the Enjoy Outdoors America Award from the United States Department of the Interior for its establishment of the trail system.
-The Town also has a state-of-the-art library and an 80,000-square-foot Community Activity Center featuring indoor and outdoor pools, activities rooms, and fitness equipment.
+The Town has more 60 miles of hike, bike, and equestrian trails, numerous athletic fields, 57 parks, and 37 unique playgrounds, along with almost 1,000 acres of parkland.
+The Town also has a state-of-the-art library and an 80,000-square-foot Community Activity Center, featuring indoor and outdoor pools, activities rooms, and fitness equipment.

 Active Senior Citizenry